CorWatts/fasterscale/README.md

 ## Contributions
 Want to contribute?
 Wonderful!
 We're excited to hear any and every idea you have about the Faster Scale App.
 If you're struggling to come up with a task of your own to work on, take a look at our issues list and feel free to tackle any of the unassigned issues.

+## Questions?
+Questions can be answered by [filing an issue](https://github.com/CorWatts/fasterscale/issues/new) on this project or by joining our mailing list: <https://www.freelists.org/list/fsa-discuss>.